priyanshu026922/SyncSpace/README.md

 ##  Overview

 SyncSpace is a full-stack real-time collaborative whiteboard application.
-Multiple users can draw simultaneously on shared canvases, and an integrated AI assistant can generate system architecture diagrams, flowcharts, and component diagrams directly on the canvas from a simple text prompt.
+Multiple users can draw simultaneously on shared canvases, and an integrated AI assistant can help generate system architecture diagrams, flowcharts, and component diagrams directly on the canvas from a simple text prompt.

 ---